Does your project involve humans or animals?

 - Use of Animals Research Plan template

-NOTE: Projects involving vertebrate animals, cephalopods, or decapod crustaceans require pre-approval from the GVRSF ethics reviewer before any experiments may begin.
-Students should proceed with Steps #3 and 4 above (e-mail all forms to GVRSF and VDSF along with their teacher sponsor and project partner) at the start of their planning, i.e. no need to wait until project is selected for VDSF.
+Projects involving vertebrate animals, cephalopods, or decapod crustaceans require pre-approval from the GVRSF ethics reviewer before any experiments may begin.
+Students should proceed with Steps #3 – 6 above (submit a formal request to GVRSF and VDSF) at the start of their planning instead of waiting until their project is selected for VDSF.

 Request for Advice or Ruling Ethics Committee